 How to fix WebRTC leaks

 WebRTC is a modern browser-based technology that provides support for real-time communication to improve chat and rich-media communication between users.
-The problem of this protocol, from a privacy point of view, is that some flaws can expose sensitive data of users such as the real IP addresses, even if they are connected to a VPN.
+The problem of this protocol, from a privacy point of view, is that some flaws can expose sensitive data of users such as the real IP addresses, even if they are connected to VPNs.

 The news about this WebRTC IP leaking flaw has already gone mainstream: